Brandon Mitchell – Combat Medic With The Armed Forces of Ukraine

 Iryna Knyzhnyk’s and Brandon Mitchell’s speeches at Trafalgar Square

-Iryna gave an excellent outline of Ukrainian history.
-She reminded us how Ukraine had lost its fight for independence after World War I by being incorporated into the Soviet Union and of the artificially created famines (The Holodomors) of the 1930s by the Soviet Union that killed millions of Ukrainians.
-And the millions of Ukrainian lives lost during World War II.
-Now that the world stands with Ukraine, this is the chance to defeat Russia so that this war is not passed on to future generations of Ukrainians.
+Iryna Knyzhnyk’s speech was a powerful call to action.
+She outlined the sacrifices and struggles of Ukrainian history, from the loss of independence after World War I to the artificially created famines (The Holodomors) of the 1930s and the millions of lives lost during World War II.
+Now, as the world stands with Ukraine, she emphasised the potential impact of our support in defeating Russia and preventing this war from being passed on to future generations of Ukrainians.

-Brandon gave a very emotional and heartfelt message.
-He clearly outlined and pleaded for London’s scrappage scheme cars and the confiscated boats that have ended up on the Kent coast.
-These cars and boats would be destroyed, yet they are desperately needed in Ukraine to save lives.
+Brandon Mitchell gave a very emotional and heartfelt message.
+He clearly outlined and pleaded for London’s scrappage scheme, which involve replacing older vehicles with newer, more environmentally friendly models, as well as the confiscated boats that have ended up on the Kent coast.
+These cars and vessels, which would be destroyed under the scheme, are desperately needed in Ukraine to save lives.

 The video below is of Hospitallers combat medics Brandon Mitchell and Iryna Knyzhnyk at Trafalgar Square in London.

-Video and image credit: Yaroslava Matvieienko from the Worthing Ukrainian Friends Network.
+Video credit: Yaroslava Matvieienko from Worthing, West Sussex.

-On 28 February 2024, Brandon released a YouTube community post.
-He told us that following his UK tour, he was back home in Sweden.
-On the same date, Brandon released a YouTube video, 24 hours in advance, specially for his YouTube members.
-The video has now been released on YouTube to the general public on 29 February.
-As a member of Brandon’s YouTube channel, I had watched the video on its early release.
+On 28 February 2024, after his UK tour, Brandon announced in a YouTube community post that he had returned home to Sweden.
+On the same day, he released a video for his YouTube members, made public on 29 February.
+As a member, I watched the early release.

 Watch the video now.
 Kherson Bridgehead: Bought and Paid for with Blood.
 On the River 18+

-Brandon is a Canadian volunteer combat medic with the Hospitallers Medical Battalion of Ukraine.
+Brandon was a Canadian volunteer combat medic with the Hospitallers Medical Battalion of Ukraine.

 Following the Russian Federation’s invasion of Ukraine in 2022, President Volodymyr Zelenskyy invited foreigners to enlist in the International Legion of the Territorial Defence of Ukraine.
 At the outbreak of war, Brandon was a resident of Sweden.